-But in Nagoya everything is different.
-The typical breakfast in Nagoya isn’t rice at all, but something we Westerners like to have for breakfast: Toast.
+But in Nagoya, everything is different.
+The typical breakfast in Nagoya isn’t rice at all, but something we Westerners like to have for breakfast: toast.

-And while the English love to put orange marmalade on their toast (or is that a stereotype?) and the Americans famously eat it with peanut butter (or do they?) the people from Nagoya spread Ogura-an, Japanese sweet red bean paste also known as Anko, on their toast.
+And while the English love to put orange marmalade on their toast (or is that a stereotype?) and the Americans famously eat it with peanut butter (or do they?) the people from Nagoya spread Ogura-an, Japanese sweet red bean paste also known as anko, on their toast.

 That kind of toast is called Ogura Toast.